-See the "Dispatch Messages in Cisco Unity Connection 10.x" section on page 22-8 for details.
+See the "Dispatch Messages" section on page 19-6 for details.

 Live Record Messages

 Live record allows users to record conversations while they talk to callers.
 The recorded conversation is stored as a message in the user mailbox, and the user can review it later or redirect it to another user or group of users.
 Operators in your organization may find live record particularly useful.